Childhood and Education Journey of Selena Gomez in Timeline

 In 2023, Selena Gomez and her cosmetics brand Rare Beauty, participated in the 53rd annual Los Angeles Pride Parade, as well as her Rare Impact Fund has been donating funds since the foundation for The Trevor Project and in 2023 for Trans Lifeline who focus on LGBTQ+ youth.

-January 2024: Statements on Music Career
+January 2024: Statements on Music Career and Release of "Love On"

-April 2024: Speaker at Time 100 Summit
+April 2024: Time 100 Summit Participation

 In April 2024, Selena Gomez participated as one of the speakers at the Time 100 Summit, discussing mental health protection and social media.

-May 1, 2024: Rare Beauty Summit for mental health awareness
+May 1, 2024: Rare Beauty Summit

-September 2024: Inability to have children naturally
+September 2024: Inability to Have Children Naturally

-November 2024: SIBO Disclosure
+November 2024: SIBO Diagnosis

-December 11, 2024: Engagement announcement
+December 11, 2024: Engagement Announcement